Emma Carney: Later life

 In 2006, Carney's elder sister Jane died of cancer.
 She had thought that her heart problems were "really hard", but describes her sister's death as "a well of anguish that surpasses anything I'd ever seen or felt in life."

 After her ICD implant, doctors told her that she could not exercise at all, but Carney found that not exercising made her heart worse and that instead it was better to exercise a little every day to keep it under control.
 She then found that she could do "quite a lot" of training, provided she avoids damaging high-intensity spurts.
 For example, she completed an ironman-length (180 km) bike ride, and hopes eventually to complete a full iron-distance race.
 Occasionally, she exercised too hard, causing her ICD to "shock" her heart, as happened once when she was out running with her father.
 It also happened in 2008 when she was taking part in the 299 km Melbourne-to-Warrnambool bike race, when she forgot about her condition and attempted to chase down the leading pack.

-Carney has had a strained relationship with her sport's governing body, Triathlon Australia (TA), partly because of their reluctance to allow her to compete, with her well-known heart condition, in their races.
-She has called on TA to require annual ECG and ultrasound tests of their elite athletes.
+Carney has had a strained relationship with her sport's governing body, Triathlon Australia (TA), mainly due to their incompetence for her when she was racing and the demise of the sport of Triathlon under their governance.

-Carney now spends her time coaching High Performance Triathletes in Australia.
 The decline of the Sport of Triathlon in Australia has led her to speak out about the 'appalling waste of taxpayers money for no result'.
+Emma has also sought better care for athletes and on diagnosis of her heart condition, called on TA to require annual ECG and ultrasound tests of their elite athletes.

+Carney now spends her time working in the World Triathlon Education and Development team and contributing to educational frameworks for coaches and athletes.
+In 2025 she commenced work as a consultant to the Saudi Arabia Triathlon Federation in coach education design, event bidding support and High Performance support.

 Emma has written her autobiography – Hard Wired: Life, Death and Triathlon – which she details her life from diaries and journals she kept.
 It has been described as one of the most honest sporting autobiographies written by an athlete, because Emma details her early life, her commitment to her dream and her sporting excellence with the same attention to details she displayed in her sporting career.
 Unable to write on her Olympic Appeal, Emma had a historian reconstruct her appeal proving she was not afforded a fair trial.
 Her father David also provides a chapter which shines further light on this.
 In her autobiography, Emma also describes the loss of her sister Jane to cancer and her brief marriage which she claims the only highlight was the birth of her son, Jack.